blueswen/fastapi-jaeger/readme.md

 #### Storage

-All traces collected by Jaeger Collector will be validated, indexed and then stored in storage.
-Jaeger supports multiple span storage backend:
+All traces collected by Jaeger Collector will be validated, indexed, and then stored in storage.
+Jaeger supports multiple span storage backends:

 1. Cassandra 3.4+
 2. Elasticsearch 5.x, 6.x, 7.x